 Kartik Singhal was born and raised in Ghaziabad, India.
 He holds a bachelor of technology in computer science and engineering from the National Institute of Technology Calicut and a master of science in computer science from Brown University.
 He also worked as a software engineer at Oracle India.
-He is now in his third year of pursuing a doctorate in computer science at the University of Chicago.
+He is now pursuing a doctorate in computer science at the University of Chicago.
 We interviewed him about his experiences below.

 What have you been studying or researching as part of your program?

-I study the design and verification of programming languages for quantum computing.
+I study the design & semantics of programming languages and program verification for quantum computation.
 I look for ways to expose useful abstractions specific to quantum computing as programming language features and come up with ways to make sure the programs we write for quantum computers are bug-free.